jorge990125/wiki-vmangos/areatrigger_bg_entrance.md

 ### 3. team - mediumint(8) unsigned

-Team that can use this entrance.
+Player team faction that can use this entrance.
 ```
 67 - Horde
 469 - Alliance